Going into residential or nursing care when you own a property

 - the person has needs which are to be met by the provision of care in a care home

-- the person has less than, (or equal to) £23,250 in assets excluding the value of their main or only home (for example, in savings, other non-housing assets and housing assets other than their main or only home)
+- the person has £23,250 or below in capital assets excluding the value of their main or only home (for example, in savings, other non-housing assets and housing assets other than their main or only home)

 - the person’s home is not disregarded.

-We offer the DPA option to everyone who has a property that is being taken into account in the financial assessment.
-In some circumstances we can apply our discretion to provide a deferred payment to a person who does not fit the above criteria and we consider these on a case-by-case basis.
+We offer the DPA to everyone who has a property that is being included in the financial assessment.
+In some circumstances we can apply our discretion to provide a DPA to a person who does not fit the above criteria.
+These requests are considered on a case-by-case basis.

 We are able to refuse a request for a DPA if: